omec-project/sdcore-docs/overview/architecture.rst

 It is possible to deploy all components of SD-Core collocated in an edge cloud or a central cloud for private consumption.
 It is also possible to distribute the components of SD-Core across multiple clouds, edge and central, to deliver a cloud-managed multi-tenant connectivity service.
-In this distributed deployment option, SD-Core’s control plane will run on a central/hyperscaler cloud and control multiple user planes running on different onpremises edge clouds, potentially serving distinct customers as illustrated in Figure 8.
+In this distributed deployment option, SD-Core's control plane will run on a central/hyperscaler cloud and control multiple user planes running on different onpremises edge clouds, potentially serving distinct customers as illustrated in Figure 8.
 In this deployment, the 4G and 5G control plane functions can scale as necessary.
 Each customer